Moderating Live Group Chat with Video Activities

 8. The Participant Menu is where you can see everyone who is in the meeting, as well as their status.
 From here, you can select an individual to reveal a series of interactions with that user (e.g. remove from chat, direct message)

-When entering a Live Group Chat meeting with video, a meeting entry page greets all users.
+Analysts and Moderators: When entering a Live Group Chat meeting with video, a meeting entry page greets all users.
 It allows them to adjust their camera and microphone prior to entering the room.
-Analysts and Moderators can select "Stay in Backroom" if they wish to attend the meeting as a silent observer.
+Analysts and Moderators can select the Backroom Observer role if they wish to attend the meeting as a silent observer instead of as a Host.

 Note that if the permission to Interact with participants has been granted, Clients will have the same choice as Analysts and Moderators regarding entering the room to participate or to observe via the backroom.
 When this permission is not enabled, Clients will only be able to join via the backroom.
 More information on Client Permissions can be found here.